MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Senningers model is also useful for gauging if a piece of work is going to stretch them too much.
 In the panic zone someone has feelings of anxiety, fear, exhaustion or tenseness.
 Being in the fear zone is not a good place because you don't learn much.
 If your grad is having feelings like this it is an indication that you may be stretching them too much.

-### Quourum Reviews
+### Quorum Reviews

 Another tool we have seen help address motivation is leveraging something we call quorum reviews.
 A quorum review is similar to a group code review.
 Essentially, a graduate presents a piece of work to a wider group of people for feedback.
 In our quorum reviews we have at least 5 people in a review.
 The graduate, their two mentors (we work in a co-mentorship model), two other peers and a technical lead.

 We invest time in each quorum review.
-A review usually takes between 45 minutes and an hour an a half.
+A review usually takes between 45 minutes and to an hour and a half.
 After introducing quorum reviews we've seen a significant increase in motivation of the graduate.

-The challenge with a quorum review is getting the timing and enviornment right.
-If you do a quourum review before your graduate is ready you can push them into panic mode.
+The challenge with a quorum review is getting the timing and environment right.
+If you do a quorum review before your graduate is ready you can push them into panic mode.
 Likewise, if you have people in the review that your graduate is intimidated by, back into panic mode they go.

-To counter these we intentionally introduce graduates to everyone that they will be in ther review well in advance to the review happening and do plenty of dry runs so that by the time the review occurs the graduate is comfortable with the process.
+To counter these we intentionally introduce graduates to everyone that they will be in their review well in advance to the review happening and do plenty of dry runs so that by the time the review occurs the graduate is comfortable with the process.

 ## Building Meaningful Systems